chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-03-14-chiir-2020-tutorial-paper-on-multi-method-evaluation-is-online.md

   - recommender systems
   - information retrieval
 ---
-While <a href="http://sigir.org/chiir2020/" rel="noopener noreferrer" target="_blank">CHIIR 2020</a> had to be cancelled due to the current global situation with Covid-19, the paper accompanying the tutorial on multi-method evaluation (that I would have held there) is published.
+While [CHIIR 2020](https://sigir.org/chiir2020/) had to be cancelled due to the current global situation with Covid-19, the paper accompanying the tutorial on multi-method evaluation (that I would have held there) is published.

 {{< cite page="bauer-2020-chiir-tutorial-multimethods" view="4" >}}